 - Now when you click on the Preferences, a new window will pop up.

-- In this new window, tick the compilation option as shown in below figure:
+- In this new window, tick the compilation option as shown in the below figure:

 - After ticking it, now click on the OK button and this dialog box will close.

-- So, you can also tick the upload option but the you need to upload the code to get these output commands.
+- So, you can also tick the upload option but then you need to upload the code to get these output commands.

 - Now hit the compile button as we tick the compilation option, so it will compile the code and will give you all the commands as shown below:

-- Now you can see clearly in the above figure that there are many commands in the black portion, these are the verbose outputs which Arduino is giving us.
+- Now you can see clearly in the above figure that there are many commands in the black portion, these are the verbose outputs that Arduino is giving us.

 - Paste this link in the computer address bar and this folder will open up.